netlify/staticgen/source/projects/qgoda.md

 startertemplaterepo: gflohr/qgoda-multilang
 ---

 Qgoda is a sophisticated static site generator following the Do-The-Right-Thing&trade; philosophy.
-Micro-sites require zero-configuration, a blog is easily based on one of the sample themes, but you can always grow with your needs and create arbitrarily complex sites with Qgoda.
+Micro-sites require zero-configuration, a blog is easily started with one of the sample themes, but you can always grow with your needs and create arbitrarily complex sites with Qgoda.

 ## Multi-Language